Homebrew/homebrew-services/README.md

 # Homebrew Services

-Manage background services with macOS' `launchctl` daemon manager.
+Manage background services using the daemon manager `launchctl` on macOS' or `systemctl` on Linux.

 ## Requirements

 [Homebrew](https://github.com/Homebrew/brew) is used for installing the services.

-This does not (and cannot) work with Homebrew on Linux (so don't file Linux issues, please).

 ## Install